 Vasilka Dimitrovska (direcor of HAEMUS Travel, archaeologist and professional tourist guide is guiding visitors at the Skopje’s кülliye (left) and Mustafa Pasha mosque (right)

 Mustafa Pasha Mosque (1492), Skopje, Republic of Macedonia

 Departure time: at request

 Guide: Vasilka Dimitrovska, M. Sci in archaeology and professional tourist guide

-Unqualified guides аrе illegal in the Republic of Macedonia.
+Unqualified guides аrе illegal in Macedonia.
 Make sure your tourist guide is licensed!